 Whoville usually lights up on Thanksgiving evening throughout Christmas Day.
 The best part about Mill Creek Whoville is the excited faces of children and adults!
 As the Christmas carol goes, from age 1 to 92, it’s a fun family experience for all.
 Every who down in Whoville like Christmas a lot!

 On any given night throughout the holiday season, hundreds of carloads of people come throughout the whole state to take in the lights.
-The lights normally display from 6:30 in the evening to around 9:30 at night, and the best part about Whoville is it’s FREE!
+The lights normally display from 6:30 in the evening to around 9:30 at night starting on Thanksgiving.
+The best part about Whoville is it’s FREE!

 And as the Grinch discovered, “Maybe Christmas, he thought, doesn’t come from a store.
 Maybe Christmas, perhaps, means a little bit more!”